CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/finish.md

 # Final Notes

 I hope you feel more comfortable beginning to create tables in PostgreSQL database.
 I feel I have just covered the basics.
 So please refer to PostgreSQL documentation, which has lot more examples and explanation.
+Below is the summary :-

+- Create table with basic data types like *char, varchar, date, timestamp, Serial and Identity*
+- Constraints like *Not null, Primary Key , Foreign Key and Check*
+- Inserted data try to understand how data types and constraints work

 ## Acknowledgement ##
 I would like to acknowledge Crunchy Team for dedicated effort towards open source.
 Lot of Internet contributors that I have learnt a lot over the years.